 Cats usually live longer than most dogs, and living until 20 years old or beyond is no longer unusual.
 A cat’s lifespan depends on many things, including appropriate, consistent veterinary care, diet, genetics, and whether the cat is indoor, outdoor, or a combination of both.

 Many cats within the ranges of Mature and Senior do not look “older” and still have plenty of energy; however, underlying factors may be affecting their health.
 This is why we stress the proactive approach to their veterinary care.

-The above chart, produced by the American Association of Feline Practitioner clearly shows the importance of regular annual exams as by the time a cat is 7 months of age, they are already equivalent to a 12 year old child’s life stage.
-This also is a clear example of why NOVA Cat Clinic recommends a physical exam every 6 months for cats over the age of 7.
-Many changes can begin to occur in the Mature and Senior life stages for your pet and it is beneficial to establish baselines prior to relying on developing symptoms.
+The chart to the right, produced by the American Association of Feline Practitioners, shows the importance of regular annual exams; when a cat is 7 months old, they are equivalent to a 12-year-old child’s life stage.
+This is a example of why NOVA Cat Clinic recommends a physical exam every 6 months for cats over 7 years-old.
+Many changes can begin to occur in your pet's Mature and Senior life stages, and it is beneficial to establish baselines diagnostics before relying on developing symptoms.
 During your pet’s exam, your veterinarian may suggest a work-up of comprehensive tests that could include:

-- Thyroid Function Test
+Thyroid Function Test

-- Fecal Exam for Parasites
+Fecal Exam for Parasites

-- Complete Blood Count
+Complete Blood Count

 Many health problems not readily detected with these tests can be caught early.
 Taking a more proactive approach allows for appropriate steps to be taken to ensure continued well-being and a longer life for your cat.